 We will provide the hormones…and we will also share with you several easy lifestyle changes that will ensure you derive the maximum benefit from our treatments.

 Keep reading to learn a simple “trick” that you can begin immediately to boost your testosterone naturally.
 There is an ancient cliché: “To be brave, act brave.”

 A recent study confirms this long-held belief.
 According to a fascinating new study published in the journal Proceedings of the National Academy of Sciences, when women act as if they wield power, the result is a powerful, physiological change in their bodies.

 The simple act of increasing a boss-like attitude resulted in an average 10% surge in the testosterone levels of women who participated in the study!
 As mentioned earlier, testosterone is primarily a male hormone, for obvious reasons.

 Men naturally produce as much as 10 to 20 times as much testosterone as women.
 The hormone is directly linked to a higher sex drive and high sperm production.

 However, it is thought to also play a role in men's behavior patterns: competitiveness, impulsiveness, aggression, assertiveness...in short, all the things that make men MEN.
 In fact, some have gone so far as to blame the excess testosterone levels of Wall Street traders and bankers for the reckless, overconfident decisions that led to the financial crash of 2008, along with the attendant recession that followed.

 But this new study raises an intriguing question: Do men behave powerfully because they are loaded with testosterone?
-Or do men have more testosterone because they behave that way?
+Or do men have more testosterone because they act that way?

 The study's authors went on to theorize that the reason women, on the whole, have less of the hormone than men may be, at least in part, because of long-held beliefs about gender roles that prevent women from accessing positions of power and discourage them from being competitive.